Analytic 3D vector non-uniform Fourier crystal optics in arbitrary $\bar{\bar{\varepsilon}}$ dielectric: Introduction

 \section{Introduction}

+\textbf{Threefold purpose guides us}: {\one} to establish crystal optics(CO) and Fourier optics(FO) as the physical and computational bases of nonlinear crystal optics(NCO) in the first part of a trilogy; {\two} to propose that three plane-wave bases form the mathematical core of CO spectral analysis, each offering trade-offs; {\three} to seek and knock the computational boundaries of linear crystal optics(LCO) and NCO via large-scale FO simulations in both three-dimensional(3D) reciprocal and two-dimensional(2D) spatial domains.

 Out of the 32 macroscopic crystal symmetries, 21 display non-centrosymmetry, enabling second harmonic generation(SHG) within these point groups.
-However, among these 21 crystal classes, 18 are birefringent or anisotropic, and more than half($11$) exhibit natural optical rotation, demonstrating inherent optical activity(OA) or chirality\cite{ossikovskiConstitutiveRelationsOptically2021}.
-As a result, nonlinear crystal optics(NCO) involving second- or higher-order harmonics and other frequency-mixing phenomena, often encounter tremendous computational challenges\cite{dmitrievEffectiveNonlinearityCoefficients1993,diesperovEffectiveNonlinearCoefficient1997}, due to the complexity of linear optical processes in low-symmetry materials --- both pump/fundamental waves(FWs) and the newly generated frequencies(NFs) $\{\omega_i\}$ driven by them, must undergo independent (anisotropic) diffraction during subsequently linearly superposition, while potentially enduring absorption or gain within the crystal\cite{grundmannOpticallyAnisotropicMedia2017}.
+However, among these 21 crystal classes, 18 are birefringent or anisotropic, and more than half($11$) exhibit natural optical rotation, demonstrating intrinsic optical activity(OA) or chirality\cite{ossikovskiConstitutiveRelationsOptically2021}.
+As a result, NCO often encountered tremendous computational challenges\cite{robertsSimplifiedCharacterizationUniaxial1992,dmitrievEffectiveNonlinearityCoefficients1993,diesperovEffectiveNonlinearCoefficient1997}, due to the complexity of linear crystal optical(LCO) processes in low-symmetry materials with complex dielectric tensor $\bar{\bar{\varepsilon}}$\cite{berryOpticalSingularitiesBirefringent2003}.